florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 # Introduction

 The active e-mail module is a commonly used module within the Florisoft software package.
 This module falls under the overarching Florishop sales module.
-Previous iterations of this module had a accessibility problem since it needed to be created in a HTML format.
-This also caused a lot more work in testing functionality and design. <br>
+Previous iterations of this module had an accessibility problem since it needed to be created in an HTML format.
+This also caused a lot more work in testing and designing. <br>

-Because of this a new editor was developed, the editor will change but more importantly simplify the process of creating e-mail layouts.
-For now the editor will only be accessible to Florisoft employees but in the future the editor will be accessible for you as well. <br>
+Because of this a new editor was developed, the editor will simplify the process of creating and managing e-mail layouts.
+For now the editor will only be accessible to Florisoft employees but in the future the editor will be accessible to you as well. <br>

-The intention of this manual to get to know the editors functionality and learn how to create e-mail lay-outs for your business.
-We will start with the basics of getting to the editing screen first, if you are already familiar with those steps skip ahead to [step 4](#step-4-the-editor). <br>
+The intention of this manual is to get to know the editor's functionality and learn how to create and manage e-mail lay-outs for your business.
+We will start with the basics of getting to the editing screen first, if you are already familiar with those steps you may skip ahead to [step 4](#step-4-the-editor). <br>

 **Note:** *The editor is still partially in development meaning that some functionalities might be subject to change.
 This document will be updated as soon as possible but might lag behind.*

 # Step 1.
 Getting to the mailing configuration screen
 Go the your Florishop webpage and login with a management account.
-Once logged in go to:</br> *configuration* **→**  *mail configuration* as shown in the image below.
+Once logged in go to</br> *configuration* **→**  *mail configuration* as shown in the image below.
 <img src=".Active Email Editior EN media/GettingToTheMailingConfigurationScreen.png" alt="getting to editor">
 <br>
-You will be brought to a different webpage that shows the currently existing templates in the system along with some search.
+You will be brought to a different page that shows the currently existing templates in the system along with some search.
 The image below represents the screen you should now see. <br>

 <img src=".Active Email Editior EN media/Mailing Configuration Screen.png" alt="Mailing Configuration Screen">